libfuse/sshfs/README.md

 SSHFS is shipped by all major Linux distributions and has been in production use across a wide range of systems for many years.
-However, at present SSHFS does not have any active, regular contributors, and there are a number of known issues (see all issues and bugs in the [issue tracker](issues)).
+However, at present SSHFS does not have any active, regular contributors, and there are a number of known issues (see all issues and bugs in the [SSHFS issue tracker](issues)).
 The current maintainer continues to apply pull requests and makes regular releases, but unfortunately has no capacity to do any development beyond addressing high-impact issues. _When reporting bugs, please understand that unless you are including a pull request or are reporting a critical issue, you will probably not get a response._

 ## How to use